2023 MIPS Step-by-Step Guide

 25 final MIPS ACI points x .80 or 80% = 20 final MIPS points

 Dr. Smith’s final MIPS PI score is 20 points, which will be counted towards her final MIPS score.
-This point total does not meet the 75 MIPS points benchmark; therefore Dr. Smith need to submit data for another category along with the PI category to reach the 75-point benchmark and avoid a 9% penalty on her 2025 Medicare payments.
+This point total does not meet the 75 MIPS points benchmark; therefore Dr. Smith will have to participate in other categories to potentially receive an incentive payment for achieving > 75 MIPS points, or to avoid a penalty in the subsequent payment year.

 The IA category accounts for 15 final MIPS points out of the possible 100 final MIPS score.
 This category requires each activity selected to be implemented within your practice for at least 90 consecutive days during 2023.
 This category is attestation based, which means only a “yes” or “no” statement is required for each activity completed when the reporting period begins.
 No documentation is required to be submitted but it is important to keep record of the activity completion in case of an audit by CMS.